 2. SEO starts as you’re building your website.

+SEO is the elephant in the room of critical elements for your website.
 Before you even start creating your website, you need to do your keyword research and determine which keywords that you want to highlight.
 Think about both local and global keyword options.

 This will allow you to build those keywords into the structure of your website, highlighting important terms to make you highly visible to search engines.

 Social media helps promote your online brand and bring more customers to your website.
-Share buttons can help users spread content that they consider interesting or useful with a minimal amount of effort on either their part or yours, while linking to your social media pages–ideally the ones you use most often–will offer customers a new way to connect with your business.
+Share buttons can help users spread content that they consider interesting or useful with a minimal amount of effort on either their part or yours, while linking to your social media pages–ideally, the ones you use most often–will offer customers a new way to connect with your business.

 Your users are on social media.
 Make sure that your website integrates with it in order to provide them with better opportunities.